airpair/reactjs-a-guide-for-rails-developers/post.md

             'Delete'
 ```

 Save your file, refresh your browser and...
-We have a useless button!
+We have a useless button with no events attached to it!

 ![Delete records](//i.imgur.com/JV1KVNK.png)